stargazer/raspbian-hifiberry-raspotify/README.md

 #### Note

-This package has been tested and works with Raspbian Buster (2019).
+This package has been tested with Raspbian Buster, both with Linux kernel 4.* and 5.*.

 ### How to install